 Car Free Cities

-Travelling from one place to another was supposed to be easy and quick, but with the invention of automobiles it has led us astray from our roots – therefore, we need to become again car free.
+Travelling from one place to another was supposed to be easy and quick, but with the invention of automobiles it has led us astray from our roots – therefore, we need to become again car-free.
 Banning the access of automobiles in densely populated areas is a solution which needs to be considered that will reduce the commute time.
 To create cities which should only be accessible by pedestrian is the job of architects and urban planners at city scale planning stage.
+Here, read more about these 5 cities which are moving towards the idea of Car Free Cities.

 Madrid is already on the list of cities which prohibits the access of cars, but only allowing the local residents of some parts of the city to drive in them.
 In order to create the place which makes people feel safe to move around without being worried of someone coming to hit with their car, a fine of $100 is imposed to any outsider who doesn’t reside in that area.
 The project of enhancing major parts of the city is underway for pedestrian as well as the parking prices will go up as a symbol of denying entry to cars in those areas.